 Defining the family structure of gay and lesbian parents can be a challenging task.
 The most common type of homosexual household is step or blended families.
 These are gay and lesbian parents who had their biological children in a former heterosexual relationship, then "came out", and created a new family with another partner.
 Other types of family structures include single gay or lesbian parents and couples having children together.
 Both of these family types may be created through adoption, but more frequently reproductive technology is being utilized.

 There has been some research on biological families with gay and lesbian parents.
 This research focuses mainly on children born to donor-inseminated lesbians or those raised by a parent, once married, who is now living a gay lifestyle.
 While research on these situations has not addressed all the issues relevant to adoptive parenting, this information is invaluable for social workers struggling with difficult decisions, for gay men and lesbians who want to be parents, for their families and friends, and for anyone seeking information on this nontraditional type of family.
 Studies consistently show that children living within same-sex parent households fare just as well as those children residing within different-sex parent households over a wide array of well-being measures.

 Research studies are becoming more prevalent as LGBT persons become more visible.
 While in the past studies were often conducted by individuals or organizations with a vested interest in the outcome and were contradictory, studies are now moving towards greater objectivity, including definitive studies that follow larger numbers of children over a long period of time.
 That research, when completed, will provide more definitive information for the debate.

 Same sex couples looking to adopt should consider seeking the advice of a trained legal professional when attempting the adoption process.
 State laws can be confusing and sometimes there is hidden bias in the system.
-You can begin with a free case review from an experienced family law attorney.
+You can get started today by finding an experienced family law attorney near you.
 Many specialize in same-sex legal issues.